 I usually try to have a combination of raw foods, meaning a salad, and a steamy soup; rice and beans/lentils are staples.
 It is a meal that juggles the often-conflicting priorities of eating vegetarian, of having nutritious food, of having variety, of being social, of being environmentally-conscience, of considering ayurveda (because the foods we eat are also our medicines and poisons), of accepting what the Universe has made available on a given day, and, of course, of negating or of complying with desire—our control of which is limited.
 Since it is virtually impossible to reconcile all these priorities, some fast footwork is required to make the split-second decisions for best possible options under the circumstances.
 It is a kind of game for me, but I can understand how those who have disciplines for other things besides food can find the mind map of the finnicky exhausting.
 And it is one of the reasons why I have always followed mine without perturbing others, preferring to let the inquisitive ask rather than trying to school what was unsolicited.

 I did come across some interesting discoveries when fielding the how-to questions.
 Despite the exceptions, there is clearly a startling generational cut between those who know how to work with their hands and those who don’t.
 It seems people younger have fallen (even more) victim to a society that has prioritized intellectual production over the problem-solving that can only be worked through the hands.
-That is not to be lightly: it is a profound issue, one that may at the very heart of the global environmental crisis that has sent us indoors for a year in a time-out complete with dunce caps.
+That is not to be taken lightly: it is a profound issue, one that may at the very heart of the global social and environmental crisis that has sent us indoors for a year in a time-out complete with dunce caps.

 On the other hand, although I wasn’t feeling so comfortable to post inspirational pandemic food porn after realizing how quarantine was such a privilege, I was pleased to see on the social media how so many discovered what they can do with their hands and how they can create.

-Now it is summer and it is so hot I can neither eat nor drink!
+Now it is summer and it is so hot I can neither eat nor drink wine!
 The season is calling me outside.
 To the streets.
 To the beach.
 I’ve about had it with the pandemic—a dangerous sensation that leads us into a snafu of priorities that are also difficult to reconcile.

 Even if I’ve fed up with it!